-For details on rectal bleeding in children see separate article Rectal Bleeding in Children.
+For details on rectal bleeding in children see the separate Rectal Bleeding in Children article.

 - Rectal bleeding is a very common symptom.
 It occurs in adults of all ages.

-- Prevalence has been estimated as high as 10% of adults annually in the UK.
+- The 1-year prevalence in adults is about 10% in the UK.
 Most of this will not be reported.

 - The majority of cases of rectal bleeding are due to benign causes, particularly haemorrhoids and anal fissures.
 However, there are many other possible causes, some of which are sinister.
 In particular the cause to be excluded is colorectal cancer.